 Students in this course will come away with a set of tools to:

-Thinking in Systems: A Primer, by Donella H. Meadows
+- Thinking in Systems: A Primer - Donella H. Meadows

-The Systemizing Quotient-Revised Version, developed by Dr. Simon Baron-Cohen
+- The Systemizing Quotient-Revised Version - Dr. Simon Baron-Cohen